SimiSips/basalt/README.md

 - [ ] Auto complete search box to UI.
 Should filter the list returned from the API.
 - [x] Device connectivity status.

+Project is designed using the BLoC Pattern.
+Using .env to emit the access_key for public view.